NickParonis/Typescript-React-UI/README.md

 # React reusable UI sections and components.
-- UI wit Css animations and flexbox
+- UI with Css animations and flexbox generated from JSON file
-- React Props and Hooks, Typescript interface
+- React Props and Hooks and Typescript

 ### Software prerequisites